cityofships/i-love-compute/README.md

 Targets:

-- Identify all existing compute framework, starting with OpenCL and Linux
+- Identify all existing compute framework, focusing with OpenCL on Linux to begin with,
-- Compatibility matrix for hardwares and OpenCL frameworks
+- Compatibility matrix for hardwares and OpenCL frameworks,
-- Compatibility matrix for softwares and OpenCL frameworks
+- Compatibility matrix for softwares and OpenCL frameworks,
-- Performance matrix for softwares and OpenCL frameworks
+- Performance matrix for softwares and OpenCL frameworks,
 - Installation instructions, possibly scripts, repository links or packages
-- Track issues accross projects
+- Track issues accross projects,
 - Help to make possible to install multiple OpenCL frameworks and multiple version of OpenCL frameworks when possible.

 Knowledge about Vulkan compute or legacy Shader-based compute is welcome, same with other systems like BSD ones.